Why Junior College is a Great Option

 Typically, the cost of attending a Junior College is substantially less than a 4-year college or university.
 Many Junior Colleges offer scholarships and access to financial aid.
-Furthermore, the process for applying for financial aid is relatively simple and families from various socioeconomic backgrounds are provided access to aid.
+Furthermore, applying for financial aid is relatively simple, and families from various socioeconomic backgrounds often receive financial assistance.

 Due to the smaller population of most Junior Colleges, class sizes tend to stay relatively small as well.
-This provides a great learning environment with a better student to teacher ratio where you are able to build relationships with your professors.
+Smaller classes provide a great learning environment with a better student to teacher ratio where you can build relationships with your professors.

 The first two years of your schooling is also an ideal time to get your general education courses out of the way.
-This provides you the opportunity to transfer those credits to a 4-year school and get started on your major when you arrive.
+This allows you to transfer those credits to a 4-year school and get started on your major when you arrive.

-Junior Colleges provide a great way to further develop both strength and skill to prepare you for the next level.
+Junior Colleges provide a great way to develop both strength and skill further to prepare you for the next level.
 Furthermore, Junior College programs also help you adjust to the highly competitive nature of college sports.
-Attending a Junior College for a couple years helps you get acclimated to a rigorous schedule of school, practice, games, weights, conditioning, social life, and more.
+Attending a Junior College for a couple of years allows you to become acclimated to a rigorous school schedule, practice, games, weights, conditioning, social life, and more.

 College recruiting is very competitive.
 With so many high school athletes looking to play at the next level and only so many roster spots available, Junior College is a great option.
 Coaches at 4-year programs often recruit Junior College athletes because they’ve had time to grow, mature, and work with talented coaches both on and off the field or court.

 If you have any questions, the FieldLevel team is here to help you and support you.
 If there’s anything we can do, please contact us in one of the following ways:

 Demo: Schedule a Time

 - Everything you need to know about National Girls & Women in Sports Day